Skip to main content

 Combined Chase Balances$5,000+ across linked qualifying Chase accountsChase customers with multiple accounts

 The $500 direct deposit threshold is the most practical waiver for working adults.
 You can split an existing direct deposit to route just $500+ to Chase without redirecting your entire paycheck.
 The $1,500 daily balance method works for customers who maintain cash reserves.
 The $5,000 combined balance method is best for Chase customers with a savings account, investment account, or mortgage already at the bank.
+Linking this account to a qualifying Chase checking account is the fourth waiver, useful if you're adding Total Checking as a secondary account.

 Account Features: What You Get